juicebox-systems/juicebox-software-realm/README.md

   -id string
     	A 16-byte hex string identifying this realm. (default random)

-    	We recommend using a UUID, but any 16-byte hex string is valid.

     	Note: Changing this id for an existing realm will result in data loss.
   -port int
     	The port to run the server on. (default 8080)